juliocri/authorizer/README.md

 ## Authorizer

-The auhorizer app is writtern in [GoLang](https://golang.org/), language which have its own [Docker official image](https://hub.docker.com/_/golang), so is strongly recommended to usage of the pre-built image to have the most possible similar setup and be consistent with commands used for `build`, `test` and `execute` the application.
+The auhorizer app is written in [GoLang](https://golang.org/), language which have its own lightweight [Docker official image](https://hub.docker.com/layers/golang/library/golang/alpine/images/sha256-5c366c46efa8ac883854a3009a957213cbb1813dbc1f47def1764b774c00ae32?context=explore), so is strongly recommended the usage of the pre-built image to have the most possible similar setup and be consistent with commands used for `build`, `test` and `execute` the application.
 This project contains their own `Dockerfile` to create a container with all dependencies and the application binary already built and ready to be used.

 As a part to have mostly automated this project also contains a main `Makefile` with rules that executes all commands required to build, run unit testing, run code coverage, and end to end testing, same steps that below in this documentation are explained.